Locations:

 What can I expect if I have tachycardia?

-Depending on which type of tachycardia you have, you may have harmless symptoms, very dangerous symptoms (from ventricular tachycardia or fibrillation) or something in between.
-Medicines and other treatments can help you manage your symptoms.
+Your experience will depend on which type of tachycardia you have.
+You may have harmless symptoms, life-threatening symptoms (from ventricular tachycardia or fibrillation) or something in between.
+Medicines and other treatments can help you manage your high heart rate.

 Advertisement

 Although medications can’t cure tachycardia, they can help you regulate it.
 Ablation may be a long-term solution to certain types of tachycardia.
-Ventricular fibrillation can be fatal without immediate treatment.
+It may even cure them.

 Living With